tugaia56/Oxygen-Customizer-AI-Plugin/README.md

 # 🤖 How it works

-This plugin uses the [removebg](https://github.com/AppcentMobile/removebg) library to remove the background from an image.
+This plugin uses some code from [removebg](https://github.com/AppcentMobile/removebg) library to remove the background from an image using pytorch.
+This plugin also uses ONNX Runtime to run AI Models on Android.

 # 🚀 Usage